Ilmastokompassi/Ilmastokompassi/documentation/environment_setup_workflow.md

 ```
 DATABASE_URI=postgresql:///ilmastokompassi
 ```

-Or if you have installed psycopg2 dependency:
+or if you have installed psycopg2 dependency:

 ```
 DATABASE_URI=postgresql+psycopg2:///ilmastokompassi
 ```